shorebirdtech/docs/docs/guides/code_push_release.md

 # Releasing a code push app

-This guide walks you through releasing a code push app to the Play Store and applying a patch to that release.
+This guide walks through releasing a code push app to the Play Store and applying a patch to that release.

 ## Prerequisites